kinneers/v3bdt/README.md

 - Click on a student name to view that student's behavioral progress over time.
 These charts show the average percentage of intervals the identified goal was met each day.

 ## Future Development:
 - There are plans to develop this application further, including adding student/parent and admin interfaces as well as additional behavioral monitoring features (such as student self-monitoring, frequency counts, duration recording, random instance recording, etc.).
-We also plan to add additional security measures to ensure that student data is protected per FERPA and COPPA regulations.
+We also plan to strengthen security measures to ensure that student data is protected per FERPA and COPPA regulations.

 ## Sources:
 Templates adapted from Materialize